- About Us

 COMMUNITY SERVICE DAYS

 All youth, ages 13-18, are invited to join us, once a month, in serving the Austin community through a variety of service projects.
 There is no charge for these events.
-In the past, we have fed the hungry at A.R.C.H., cleaned up Bull Creek and harvested vegetables at Urban Roots Farm.
+In the past, we have fed the hungry at A.R.C.H., planted gardens at Zavala Elementary School, cleaned up Bull Creek and harvested vegetables at Urban Roots Farm.

-To register for our Winter Youth Retreat (January 3rd-5th) or our Spring Break Camping Retreat (March 12th-16th), please click here.
+To register for our Youth Retreats, please click here.
 Please note: limited space is available.

 Interested in Volunteering?